joey1pelletier/limit-break/README.md

     - "Explore Resources" should be an easy page to develop.
 It will just be static pages.
     - "Fears Conquered" will check for any conquered fear for a user in the database.

+## Week 8 Progress

+These were the goals to complete by this week:

+- Develop "Conquer Your Fears", where you will have a working demo for Expert Presentations next week.
+    - If you are able to get a Zoom meeting with Alieen, work with her for feedback/advice/roadblocks.
+- Get started on developing the other pages.
+    - "Explore Resources" should be an easy page to develop.
+It will just be static pages.
+    - "Fears Conquered" will check for any conquered fear for a user in the database.

+I was able to accomplish the following:
+- I have a working demo to show what I have done so far.
+- I worked with Aileen towards any additional UI changes and implementations of react code/components.

+I integrated feedback by applying what Aileen was talking about in regards of react components, and applied it to the real-time update (React and Firebase) of user input.
+I will keep her other feedback in mind for when I finish the project.

+Developing the real-time update of user input inside of React and Firebase was a challenge, but that specific challenge is the biggest, longest, and most essential part of this project.
+With that out of the way, I feel better about completing this project on-time.